 Tongareva is a 1-hour flight from Manihiki.
 The accommodation in Tongareva is on the main island of Omoka, and located roughly 250 meters from the airport.
 Upon arrival, guests can choose to be transferred by vehicle or walk to their accommodation, taking in the scenery along the way.
 Lunch will be served at your accommodation and dinner will be planned around your afternoon activities.

 A selection of tours is available, subject to lagoon conditions.
-We will plan a visit to the ruins of the historical village of Mangarongaro, and, weather permitting, to Te Tautua on the other side of the vast lagoon.
+You will visit the ruins of the historical village of Mangarongaro, and, weather permitting, Te Tautua on the other side of the vast lagoon.

 Day 5: Tongareva to Rarotonga